 “All we saw was snow, snow, snow, and it really did look like the cartoons that we used to watch at Christmas, and I was just in awe.
 I couldn’t speak.”

-It may have been one of the few times Parrish was speechless.
+It may have been one of the few times Tracey was speechless.
 Living in Alaska since 1980, her bold and confident personality has helped her build a business as an insurance agent and agency owner.
 Building that business connected her to another beloved community that she takes pride in working with.
-With a smile, Parrish said she feels like she’s insured just about every Black person in the state, but in reality her work is more about helping people in general.
+With a smile, Tracey said she feels like she’s insured just about every Black person in the state, but in reality her work is more about helping people in general.

 “I feel an obligation to do right by people.
-And to do right by myself and by my children and by my parents,” Parrish said.
+And to do right by myself and by my children and by my parents,” Tracey said.
 “I happen to be Black so that works, and it helps, and it shows that people of all colors can do all things.”

 On tough days, she encourages her staff to write and read affirmations.
 On really tough days, they’ll say those affirmations together.
 And then it’s right back to work.
-Because for Parrish, shortcuts aren’t an option.
+Because for Tracey, shortcuts aren’t an option.

 “I follow the rules.
-I check my boxes, I dot my I’s and cross my T’s,” Parrish said.
+I check my boxes, I dot my I’s and cross my T’s,” Tracey said.
 “What do I need to do to be what I want to be?” she asks herself.